sst/sst/www/docs/constructs/Api.md

 ### Adding auth

-You can use IAM, JWT or Lambda authorizer to add auth to your APIs.
+You can use IAM, JWT, or a Lambda authorizer to add auth to your APIs.

 #### Adding IAM authorization